-WhatsApp introduced another new feature to the messaging platform with the name “ WhatsApp video streaming ”.
+WhatsApp introduced another new feature to the messaging platform with the name “ WhatsApp video streaming .”
 WhatsApp video streaming feature will allow users to watch a video as it streams, and not wait for it to download fully.
-Earlier one has to download the entire video to watch it.
-This is already part of the Android beta app, and it has now been rolled out to the main app as well.
+Earlier one has to download the entire video to view it.
+It is already part of the Android beta app, and it has now been rolled out to the main app as well.

 How to make WhatsApp video streaming calls: